 Using Hive, we can avoid the need to write sophisticated MapReduce scripts, which is a prerequisite of the old technique.
 Data Definition Language (DDL), Data Manipulation Language (DML), and User Defined Functions are all supported by Hive (UDF).

-Pig is a high-level programming language that may be used to analyse massive amounts of data.
+Pig is a high-level programming language that may be used to analyze massive amounts of data.
 Pig was created as a result of Yahoo! development's efforts.

 Programs must be transformed into a succession of Map and Reduce stages in a MapReduce framework.
 However, data analysts are not conversant with this programming model.
 So, on top of Hadoop, an abstraction named Pig was constructed to bridge the gap.